My-UofE/ECM1410-Workshop03-Instructions/README.md

 }
 ```

-Copy this code into a file names AgeToGroup.java and test itworks as it should, e.g. run
+Copy this code into a file names AgeToGroup.java and test it works as it should, e.g. run

 ```
 java AgeToGroup 70